nvdajp/focusHighlight/readme.md

 The following colors are used by this addon:

-* Green jagged line, to indicate the navigator object.
+* Green thin dashed dotted line rectangle, to indicate the navigator object.
 * Red thin rectangle, to indicate the focused object/control.
 * Red thick rectangle, to indicate when navigator object and focused object are overlapping.
-* Blue thick rectangle with thin slashes, to indicate NVDA is in focus mode, i.e. key types are passed to the control.
+* Blue thick dotted line rectangle, to indicate NVDA is in focus mode, i.e. key types are passed to the control.

 To disable object tracking, uninstall the addon.

+## Changes for 5.0 ##

+* Indicators of navigator object and focus mode were changed.
+* Multiple monitors are supported.
+* It now uses GDI Plus technology for drawing.

 ## Changes for 4.0 ##